CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Preliminaries

 \subsection{Periodic Gait Generation}

-Legged locomotion is inherently periodic, alternating between stance and swing phases.
-This motivates analysis via step-to-step (S2S) dynamics, expressed by the discrete-time Poincaré return map $P: \mathcal{S} \to \mathcal{S}$, where $x_{k+1} = P(x_k)$ evaluates the state at successive impacts.
-A periodic gait corresponds to a fixed point $x^*$ such that $P(x^*) = x^*$ and is exponentially stable if this fixed point is locally attracting \cite{morris2005restricted}.

-Periodic gaits can be generated by shaping the return map to admit a stable fixed point.
-Here, we focus on two complementary approaches: full-order hybrid zero dynamics (HZD) and H-LIP models.
+Legged locomotion is fundamentally periodic, alternating between stance and swing phases.
+This natually motivates a step-to-step (S2S) analysis via the discrete-time Poincaré return map $P: \mathcal{S} \to \mathcal{S}$, with $x_{k+1} = P(x_k)$ giving the state from one impact to the next.
+A periodic gait is a fixed point $x^*$ such that $P(x^*) = x^*$ and is exponentially stable when this fixed point is locally attracting \cite{morris2005restricted}.
+Periodic motions can thus be synthesized by shaping the return map to yield a stable fixed point.
+Here, we focus on two complementary approaches: hybrid zero dynamics (HZD) and H-LIP models.

-\textit{\underline{Hybrid Zero Dynamics:}} The Hybrid Zero Dynamics (HZD) framework is a model-based approach for designing stable walking gaits for bipedal robots.
-It operates by enforcing a set of virtual constraints, typically specified using Bézier polynomials with coefficients $\alpha$.
+\textit{\underline{Hybrid Zero Dynamics:}} The Hybrid Zero Dynamics (HZD) approach synthesizes stable bipedal gaits by enforcing a set of phase-based virtual constraints, typically specified using Bézier polynomials with coefficients $\alpha$.
 These constraints define desired trajectories for joint or end-effector motion as functions of a monotonically increasing phase variable.
 Driving the output of the virtual constraints to zero renders the zero dynamics manifold, denoted $\mathcal{Z}^\alpha$, invariant and attractive.
 To achieve periodic walking under hybrid dynamics, the manifold must also be impact invariant, meaning that the system returns to $\mathcal{Z}^\alpha$ after a discrete event (e.g., foot impact):

 where $\Delta$ denotes the reset map and $\mathcal{S}$ is the switching surface.
 When this condition holds, the system implicitly stabilizes a fixed point in the step-to-step dynamics.